kcl-ddh/kiln/docs/source/tutorial.rst

 the TEI documents.
 This functionality is made available in the `admin section`_ of the site.
 You can either index each document individually, or index them all at once.

+.. note:: If you started Kiln with a different port from the default, you must change the port in ``solr-server`` element in the file ``webapps/ROOT/sitemaps/config.xmap`` to match.

 There are two possible parts of customising the indexing: changing the XSLT that specifies what information gets stored in which fields, and